archaivgovhack/archaivgovhack.github.io/_posts/about.md

 ---
 layout: post
-title: "Our Governance Framework"
+title: "About"
-description: "The Governance Framework for product"
+description: "This project was created for GovHack 2023"
 date: 2023-08-19
 by: 'Archaiv'
 icon: 'cpu'